 When we talk about the Chinese area in Brisbane, Chinatown, the street in Fortitude Valley, comes first in mind.
 Sunnybank, for great food and a less touristy experience, comes second.
 But no one mentions the Chung Tian Temple.
 Hidden in the forest between Brisbane and Logan, we felt like we travelled to Asia for a couple of hours.
 How surprising!

 I had no idea such a temple existed near Brisbane.
 Considering the diversity of cultures and the Asian influence in Brisbane, it doesn’t come out of the blue to find interesting places of worship like this.

-For those who never had the chance to travel in Asia to do so, it is a peaceful place where you can get the opportunity to learn more about the Buddhist culture.
+For those who never had the chance to travel to Asia, it is a peaceful place where you can get the opportunity to learn more about the Buddhist culture.

 The seven-level Temple Pagoda is an excellent example of traditional Chinese design.
 The gardens are also typical with many small statues and beautiful bonsai.
 Bonus: you also get the kangaroos, as a reminder that you are still in Australia!

-We went there the day before the Chinese New Year’s Eve.
+We went there the day before Chinese New Year’s Eve.
 That’s most probably what caused the photo of the temple to appear in my social media timeline.
 They were preparing the place for the festivities on the next day.
 It was good to experience the temple in a quiet atmosphere, as Buddhism is so focused on meditation.

 The temples are fascinating to visit, but, unfortunately, there is not much information available during the tour.
 They organise guided tours, but for large groups only.
 Check their website to learn more about the place.

 You can try Chinese Calligraphy in the Temple Pagoda.
 They also have a tea room for degustation or the Tea Ceremony.